Menu

 Before reading Chapter 2 here, it is essential to remind the reader that by viewing Chapter 1 - The collusion continues and Chapter 2 - Inaccurate and Incomplete, they will observe that in my case, had I been allowed to challenge both arbitration resource units, namely Ferrier Hodgson Corporate Advisory (the financial arbitration advisors) and DMR & Lane the technical arbitration consultants I would have had a reasonable chance of some success.

-However, when the arbitrator allowed the removal of clauses 25 and 26 from my arbitration agreement after it had been sent to our lawyers as the final agreement, he effectively stopped me from appealing his award using the misconduct of FHCA and DMR & Lane clauses to sue for wrongdoing.
+However, when the arbitrator Dr Gordon Hughes and the administrator of the arbitratin Warwick Smith allowed the removal of clauses 25 and 26 from my arbitration agreement after it had been sent to our lawyers as the final agreement, they effectively stopped me from appealing the arbitrators award using clauses 25 and 26 (the misconduct of FHCA and DMR & Lane) in which to secure a finding in my favour.

 On the day we signed the arbitration agreement (see Open letter File No 54-B), clause 10.2.2 and the $250,000.00 liability caps in clauses 25 and 26 had been removed, and clause 24 had been modified.
 We were told there would be NO arbitration if we did not accept these late changes.